📢 Announcement

 Engineering Quantum Sensors for Industries

-Diamond’s exceptional robustness and ability to host stable quantum defects make it a powerful platform for industrial sensing applications.
-This research direction focuses on developing novel packaging solutions and advanced reconstruction protocols to deploy NV-based sensors in real-world environments.
-Target applications include plasma diagnostics in nuclear fusion reactors, high-field MRI calibration, and non-invasive imaging of integrated circuits.
-This interdisciplinary effort fosters innovation at the interface of quantum science and engineering, offering opportunities for industrial collaboration and intellectual property development.
+The exceptional robustness and ability to host stable quantum defects in diamond make it a powerful platform for industrial applications.
+Here, we focus on novel packaging solutions and advanced reconstruction protocols to deploy NV-based sensors in real-world environments.
+Target applications include fusion plasma diagnostics, high-field MRI calibration, and diagnostics of critical circuitries.
+This interdisciplinary effort offers opportunities for industrial collaboration and IP development.

 SEM Image of Diamond Tip